 I was asked recently what it would take for me to move my business deposit relationship.
-My immediate answer, "there is nothing you could do to get me to move."
+My immediate answer: "There is nothing you could do to get me to move."

-We have only changed banks once in our 20-year history, moving to Washington Mutual (now Chase) in 2007, in order to get a better line of credit (which ironically, was never granted, as WaMu was about to go into a death spiral).
+We have changed banks only once in our 20-year history, moving to Washington Mutual (now Chase) in 2007 in order to get a better line of credit (which ironically, was never granted, as WaMu was about to go into a death spiral).

 We've been happy with Chase for the most part, and now have so many services and payees connected to it, that I can't imagine going through the headache of changing.
 Even if another bank or CU offered a fee-free account that matched Chase feature for feature, it's just not worth the considerable investment in time and energy to switch.

 But a few minutes later I changed my mind.
 Yes, there is one thing that would make me move my entire business account.
 And it's so basic that it seems ridiculous that I'd even have to ask for it.

 It's the one thing that Chase, or any bank that I know of, isn't currently delivering to small business owners:

 Guaranteed safety of our funds against all fraud/theft